 - Is a machine sitting idle too long?

-For example, if a fleet has three backhoes on one job site and two of them are being utilized four hours a day, but the third is only being utilized two hours a week, then there is too much equipment at this job site.
-The third backhoe should be moved to a different job site where it can be better utilized.
+For example, if a fleet has three backhoes on one job site and two of them are being utilised four hours a day, but the third is only being utilised two hours a week, then there is too much equipment at this job site.
+The third backhoe should be moved to a different job site where it can be better utilised.
 Being able to collect and interpret this type of data can go a long way toward better management of operating costs.